Prof David Denison - research

 - Possessive 's in Germanic.
 Kersti Börjars and I ran an AHRC-funded project (2006-9) on the history and usage of possessive -s in English, Swedish and Dutch.
 Follow the link for information on the project, the other researchers involved, and publications and database.

 - Corpus work.
 I ran a project to apply morphological tagging to a collection of Middle English sermons, and in connection with the CHEL research created a nineteenth-century Corpus of late Modern English Prose (1994), with Graeme Trousdale and Linda van Bergen as assistants.
-A new Corpus of late Eighteenth-century Prose (letters in the John Rylands University Library) was transcribed by Linda van Bergen and Joana Proud and published on the web in 2003.
+A Corpus of late Eighteenth-century Prose (letters in the John Rylands University Library) was transcribed by Linda van Bergen and Joana Proud and published on the web in 2003.
 In a plenary lecture in 2005 I explored the rich hoard of non-standard syntax in the letters and the question of what "change from below" signifies.
 Nuria Yáñez-Bouza and I belong to the international consortium developing the third phase of ARCHER, a multi-genre historical corpus of British and American English from the 17th century to the present, giving access to it in Manchester.
-We are coordinating the current phase of the project, for which I won a British Academy Small Research Grant, which will nearly double its size and add POS tagging.
-Two plenary papers on tagging problems have been published (2007 and in press).
+We are coordinating the current phase of the project, for which I won a British Academy Small Research Grant, has nearly doubled its size and made it available online; POS tagging will follow soon.
+Two plenary papers on tagging problems have been published (2007 and 2013).

 - Construction Grammar.
 I have experimented with Construction Grammar theories, most explicitly in ongoing work on sort of/kind of constructions.
 An earlier attempt avant la lettre was embodied in papers on what I call the Information Present.

 - Literary networks.
 An explanation for the origins of the progressive passive which involves social network theory and English literary politics ca 1800 was published in a joint paper with Lynda Pratt.